rrainey/dropkick/README.md

 ## Solder Reflow

-The [u-blox Hardware Integration Manual](https://www.u-blox.com/en/docs/UBX-16018358) provides some detailed guidelines for soldering the GNSS module to the PCB:
+The [u-blox Hardware Integration Manual](https://www.u-blox.com/en/docs/UBX-16018358) provides some detailed requirements for soldering the GNSS module to a PCB:

 > ### Soldering paste

->Use of "no clean" soldering paste is highly recommended, as it does not require cleaning after thesoldering process has taken place.
+>Use of "no clean" soldering paste is highly recommended, as it does not require cleaning after the soldering process has taken place.
 The paste in the example below meets these criteria.

 > * Soldering paste: OM338 SAC405 / Nr.143714 (Cookson Electronics)